Top

 Blue Ridge Mountains road trip

 The Blue Ridge Mountains are the oldest mountains in the world with one of the most diverse ecosystems of any deciduous forest.
-So this is one of the best road trips in the U.S. This section of the Appalachia mountains is in the Southeast U.S. from Western Virginia down to Western North Carolina, Eastern Tennessee, North Georgia, and Northwest South Carolina.
+So this is one of the best road trips in the U.S. This section of the Appalachian Mountains is in the Southeast U.S. from Western Virginia down to Western North Carolina, Eastern Tennessee, North Georgia, and Northwest South Carolina.

 Epic Road Trips To Take In The United States!